jlambert121/jlambert121-curator/README.md

 ## Module Description

-Curator is used to manaage and clean up time-series elasticsearch indexes, this module manages curator.
+Curator is used to manage and clean up time-series elasticsearch indexes, this module manages curator.

 NOTE: If you are using curator < 3.0.0 use a previous version of this module.